YARD BIRDS: 171 AND COUNTING

 Black-headed Grosbeak is a common spring migrant.
 During a good migration, upwards of 20 may be present in the yard at once.
 They happily eat black sunflower seeds, home-made suet cakes, and grape jelly (11 May 2007).

 Blue Grosbeaks nest locally and we often have six or more around the yard.
-This male came to seed outside the kitchen window (18 May 2011)
+This male (above) came to seed outside the kitchen window (18 May 2011).

-This was the third Red-faced Warbler to visit the yard.
-I was especially pleased to see it as I had missed the first two by being out of town (8 May 2011)
+This was the third (of four) Red-faced Warblers to visit the yard.
+I was especially pleased to see it as I had missed the first two by being out of town (8 May 2011).

-Hermit Warbler has only shown up on a couple of occasions.
+Hermit Warblers show up occasionally.
 This one dropped in for a bath on 3 May 2010.

 A fine male Townsend's Warbler (one of perhaps five that visited the yard that day) takes a drink at the pond (6 May 2011).